uga-libraries/web-aip/README.md

-# AIP Workflow for Web Content
+# Download Archive-It Web Content for Preservation

-# Purpose and overview
+# Overview
 Downloads WARCs and six metadata reports for crawls saved during a specified time period from the Archive-It web archiving service to use for creating a preservation backup of web crawls.
 The downloaded content is saved to folders organized by seed.